 What Are Moissanite?

 These gorgeous diamond-like stones: are they diamonds?
 Are they fake?
-Moissanites are neither diamonds nor counterfeit stones.
+Moissanite are neither diamonds nor counterfeit stones.
 Made from a special compound, the crystal is held together by strong covalent bonds, like diamonds.
 What makes moissanite special is its versatility.
 Ask for as many, and you will get them right away.
 More information on best moissanite loose stones here

 In 1893, at the site of a meteorite strike in Arizona, Henri Moissan discovered crystals.
 Initially identified as diamonds, the world soon realized that these crystals were not diamonds at all.
 In fact, in 1904, they were identified as silicon carbide.